Arrows and Anchors

 Arrows and Anchors is the fourth and final studio album by the Texas progressive rock band Fair to Midland, released on July 11, 2011, by E1 Music in North America.
 In Europe, the record was released by Season of Mist the day before.
 The album was produced, recorded and mixed by Joe Barresi.
-The record peaked at #65 on the Billboard 200.
+The record peaked at No. 65 on the Billboard 200.

 Release and promotion

 On April 4, the band debuted the album's first single, "Musical Chairs", on the website ArtistDirect.com.
 It became available on iTunes on April 18.
 On May 19, the band released the track "Amarillo Sleeps on My Pillow" for free download on their website.

 Reception

 The album debuted at no. 65 on the U.S. Billboard 200 chart, selling 7,000 copies and marking the band's highest spot on the chart.